Disgraced Ros na Rún actor Garrett Phillips freed after just four years for rape

 Sources have since confirmed to the Sunday World that Phillips — who played the character of Dr Cathal Hennessy in the popular TG4 soap series — was released from Castlerea Prison in early January.

-This meant he served his full sentence, as all inmates are entitled to a deduction of 25 per cent in standard remission.
+This meant he served his full sentence, as all inmates are entitled to a deduction of 25pc in standard remission.

 Sources said the details that emerged during Phillips trial in 2018 stunned all those who were close to him.